What Happens After You Serve Your Spouse Texas Divorce Papers?

 You have 20 days plus the following Monday to file a response, known as an ‘Answer’, after receiving divorce papers.
 This response is critical as it determines whether the divorce proceedings will be contested or uncontested.
 If you fail to respond within this timeframe, you risk a default judgment, where your spouse could receive everything they requested in the divorce petition.

 An answer protects your interests in the divorce process.
 If you agree with the terms laid out in the divorce petition, the divorce can proceed as an uncontested divorce.
-However, if you disagree with any of the terms, you can file a counter-petition to express your preferences and outline your requests regarding property division, child custody, child support, and spousal support.
+If you disagree with any terms, you can file a counter-petition.
+This document states your preferences.
+It also outlines your requests for property division, child custody, child support, and spousal support.

 Effectively responding to a divorce petition is a pivotal step in the legal process.
 It sets the stage for either an amicable resolution or a contested divorce, depending on the agreements and disagreements between you and your spouse.